-The SUPER STREET GAS 4×4 TRUCK is a class built upon the success of the former Pro Street GAS 4×4 class.
+The SUPER STREET GAS 4×4 TRUCK is a class built for hot running trucks with under 540 cubic inches under the hood.
 Super Street 4×4 GAS Trucks began pulling with USA-EAST for the first time in 2013.
 The class has developed into one of the most competitive USA-EAST divisions with Chevrolet and Ford and Dodge all represented in this high-powered class.

 New rules developed a few years ago were designed to allow more trucks to compete with the SUPER STREET class in that season.
 The 454 Chevrolet and the 460 Ford engines along with the 440 Mopar are the dominators in this class that runs at 6300 pounds.
 Diesel trucks have been restricted from this class since 2007 and thus the class is strictly for gasoline 4x4s.
 Front end weights are permitted in the class but local trucks are still welcome.

-Mark Petros from Herminie in Westmoreland County, Pennsylvania was the point champion again in 2016.
-Petros, a three-time former champion, drives “Public Enemy” a super running older model Dodge with a built up 440 cubic inch Mopar engine.
-Petros and his wife Jill are the owners of Greensburg Machine the company that supplies drive line and transmission parts to many of the pullers with USA-EAST.
+Mark Petros from Herminie in Westmoreland County, Pennsylvania was the point champion in 2017.
+Petros, a four-time champion, drives “Public Enemy” a super running older model Dodge with a built up 440 cubic inch Mopar engine.
+Petros and his wife Jill are the owners of Greensburg Machine the company that supplies driveline and transmission parts to many of the pullers with USA-EAST.